Modern Family season 3

-The third season of the comedy television series Modern Family aired on ABC from September 21, 2011 to May 23, 2012.
-Modern Family was officially renewed for a third season on January 10, 2011.
-The season was produced by Lloyd-Levitan Productions in association with 20th Century Fox Television, with series creators Steven Levitan and Christopher Lloyd serving as show runners.
+The third season of the American television sitcom Modern Family aired on ABC from September 21, 2011 to May 23, 2012.

+This season was ordered on January 10, 2011.
+The season was produced by Lloyd-Levitan Productions in association with 20th Century Fox Television, with series creators Steven Levitan and Christopher Lloyd serving as showrunners.

 This season like the previous seasons won the Primetime Emmy Award for Outstanding Comedy Series, Outstanding Supporting Actor in a Comedy Series for Eric Stonestreet (third consecutively and second for Stonestreet), Outstanding Supporting Actress in a Comedy Series for Julie Bowen (second consecutive), along with Outstanding Directing for a Comedy Series for Steven Levitan, among the fourteen nominations it earned.
 It also won the Golden Globe Award for Best Television Series – Musical or Comedy.

 Production

 Crew

 The third season of the show was produced by 20th Century Fox Television and Lloyd-Levitan Productions and aired on the American Broadcasting Company (ABC).
 Modern Family is produced by co-creators Christopher Lloyd and Steven Levitan who serve as executive producers and show runners with Bill Wrubel as co-executive producer.
 The season premiere was filmed at a dude ranch according to Modern Family star Eric Stonestreet.
 The top choice for the setting for the dude ranch was Jackson, Wyoming.
 Other cities that were under consideration were Tucson, Arizona and Bozeman, Montana.
 The premiere will also be the first one-hour episode for the series.
 The season featured the second Christmas episode and the first Thanksgiving episode.
 The season also added new writers including Cindy Chupack as co-executive producer and Ben Karlin as consulting producer.
 On February 29, 2012, the cast filmed an episode on location at Disneyland.
 The episode aired on May 9, 2012.